PythonCharmers/python-future/docs/unicode_literals.rst

 The ``future`` package can be used with or without ``unicode_literals`` imports.

-There is some disagreement in the community about whether it is advisable to import ``unicode_literals`` from ``__future__`` in a Python 2/3 compatible codebase.
 In general, it is more compelling to use ``unicode_literals`` when back-porting new or existing Python 3 code to Python 2/3 than when porting existing Python 2 code to 2/3.
 In the latter case, explicitly marking up all unicode string literals with ``u''`` prefixes would help to avoid unintentionally changing the existing Python 2 API.
-If changing the existing Python 2 API is not a concern, using ``unicode_literals`` may speed up the porting process.
+However, if changing the existing Python 2 API is not a concern, using ``unicode_literals`` may speed up the porting process.

 This section summarizes the benefits and drawbacks of using ``unicode_literals``.
 To avoid confusion, we recommend using